Tivoli Audio: History

+The company has had partnerships with Ritz-Carlton, Marriott Hotels, and Ace Hotels.
+It also partnered with Supreme in 2018 for a limited-edition model.

+In 2016, Tivoli Audio launched the ART wireless collection with features such as Wi-Fi streaming and Spotify Connect.
 As of 2019, Tivoli Audio opened a flagship showroom and shop on Boston's Newbury Street.

+As of 2024, Paul De Pasquale is Chief Executive Officer and the Designer.

 Products

-After the Model One, the next decade saw several new releases such as the PAL (Portable Audio Laboratory), Model Three (Alarm Clock Radio) and the All-in-one Music System.
-The DAB+ product range portable PAL+ and PAL+BT received awards and positive reviews over the years for best portable radio as well as best tested from Lyd & Bilde.
-This range of products, recognizable with the + in the product name experienced success in Scandinavian DAB+ countries like Denmark and Norway since their introductions following the PAL+ in 2011.
-In 2016, Tivoli Audio further diversified their product line by releasing the ART Collection, featuring wireless streaming and smart home technology in a range of mid-century modern designs.
+After the Model One, the next decade saw several new releases, such as the PAL (Portable Audio Laboratory), Model Three (Alarm Clock Radio), and the All-In-One Music System.
+This range of products was sold in Scandinavian DAB+ countries, such as Denmark and Norway following the PAL+ in 2011.
+In 2016, Tivoli Audio released the ART Collection.

-Tivoli has released many collaborations and special collections.
-Different styles and finishes were released and collaborations between Tivoli and brands like Coach, Cappallini, Anthropology, NPR, and Supreme.
+Tivoli has collaborated with brands like Coach, Cappellini, Anthropologie, NPR, and Supreme to produce collections.